Keyboard shortcuts

 cargo bench

-# run phymes-core benchmarks
+# run phymes-agents benchmarks

-cargo bench -p phymes-core
+cargo bench -p phymes-agents

-cargo bench -p phymes-core --bench add_rows
+cargo bench -p phymes-agents --bench candle_asset

 To set the baseline for your benchmarks, use the --save-baseline flag: